 The Army's Special Forces (SF) make up a unique, unconventional, combat arms organization.
-Highly trained and seasoned professionals - they are the most versatile Special Operations (SO) soldiers in the world.
+Highly trained and seasoned professionals, they are the most versatile Special Operations (SO) soldiers in the world.

 Their missions often require rapid and discrete responses to unique situations throughout the world.
-As the Global Scouts for the US military, Special Forces - ubiquitous presence generally guarantees that SF is the first on the ground or already at a crisis location as trouble emerges.
-For this reason they are experts in unilateral direct action operations and unconventional warfare, as well as having thorough knowledge of foreign languages, customs and cultures.
+As the Global Scouts for the U.S. military, the Special Forces' ubiquitous presence generally guarantees that SF is the first on the ground or already at a crisis location as trouble emerges.
+For this reason, they are experts in unilateral direct-action operations and unconventional warfare, as well as having thorough knowledge of foreign languages, customs and cultures.

-Sense of Brotherhood
+Sense of brotherhood

 However, financial rewards are not the primary motivators in SF.
-More important to most SF soldiers are the intangible rewards such as job satisfaction, training opportunities, professionalism, responsibility, camaraderie, and the feeling of belonging.
-For many, being considered the best at what you do; relied upon for the toughest missions and succeeding at what others dare not try is reward enough.
+More important to most SF soldiers are the intangible rewards, such as job satisfaction, training opportunities, professionalism, responsibility, camaraderie and the feeling of belonging.
+For many, being considered the best at what you do, relied upon for the toughest missions and succeeding at what others dare not try is reward enough.

-More Army Special Forces Articles:
+More Army Special Forces articles: